 Synopsis: Lucas builds his dream house on an island near the seashore, only to find he is lonely.
-In his boredom, he adds room upon room to his house, creating a tower.
+In his boredom he adds room upon room to his house, creating a tower.
 The wind bends his tower making it a bridge to the shore and friends.

-KEVA Connection: Have the students re-create the shoreline and Lucas's house.
+KEVA Connection: Recreate the shoreline and Lucas's house.
 Build a bridge to connect the shore to the island.
-Add children.
-(See KEVA People handout, Appendix N.)
+Add some children.
+(See KEVA People handout, Appendix N)

-Language Extension: Have students write short essays on the topics: "I feel lonely when..."
-"I would like to build a bridge to..."
+Language Extension: Have students write short essays on the topics:

+"I feel lonely when ..."
+"I would like to build a bridge to ..."